Where to Stay in Athens - A Local’s Guide

 Piraeus

-Technically a separate city from Athens, you wouldn’t know that when visiting.
-It’s appeal lies in it’s proximity to the water and convenient ferry access for both day trips to the Saronic island and further journeys to the Cyclades and beyond.
+While Piraeus is technically a separate city from Athens, you wouldn’t know that when visiting.
+Its potential appeal lies in its affordability and its proximity to the sea and the convenient ferry access it provides for both day trips to the Saronic islands and further journeys to the Cyclades and beyond.

-It’s also well serviced by public transport, giving you access to Athens’ beaches and historic center in just a few minutes.
+It’s also well serviced by public transport (the metro and bus), giving you access to Athens’ beaches and historic center in as little as 20 minutes.

-While physically indistinguishable from the Athens city limits, it has a unique feel and is less chaotic than the metropolis just a few kms inland.
+While physically indistinguishable from the Athens city limits, it has a unique feel and is less chaotic than the metropolis just a few kilometers inland.
+There are a lot of reasonably priced corporate-style hotels here, and the lovely little enclosed harbor of Mikrolimano is very pleasant to stroll along and sit beside for dinner or a drink.

 Where to stay